-The business value of this means that this model can be used to predict MVP even before the real results based on the seasonal performance basis and thus the managers of the teams can retain a player or sign a new contract with him before getting the MVP award which will save a lot of money as suddenly the fees and rates of contracts increase with the market value of the Player.
+The business value of this means that this model can be used to predict MVP even before the real results based on the seasonal performance basis.
+Thus, the managers of the teams can retain a player or sign a new contract with him before getting the MVP award which will save a lot of money as suddenly the fees and rates of contracts increase with the market value of the Player.

-The Betting industry earns a lot and thus using this prediction model adds some statistics to the Bets.
+The Betting industry earns a lot, thereby using this prediction model adds some statistics to the Bets.

-The way model generates a value for Team owners and NBA broadcasters make it a very helpful product for the NBA context as a whole.
-Because other than Championship, MVP is the biggest award of the season and a lot of things like player salary, player contract, Retaining a player decision becomes very imp and depends on MVP result.
-If this can be predicted earlier before the end of the season than this can be said that this will save a lot of money for a lot of people.
+The way model generates a value for Team owners and NBA broadcasters make it a very beneficial product for the NBA context as a whole.
+Because other than Championship, MVP is the biggest award of the season and a lot of things like player salary, player contract, retaining a player decision becomes very important and depends on the MVP result.
+If this can be predicted earlier before the end of the season, then this can be said that it will save a lot of money for a lot of people.

-Commercial side opportunities of the Prediction of awards are limitless.
+Commercial side opportunities for the prediction of awards are limitless.

-Other than for a Team owner in NBA, lots of big commercial Companies have NBA famous stars as there Brand Ambassador.
-A decision can be made using this model before the launch of new products if the player is good but maybe not winning the MVP this year than launching a product after the award announcement may lead to affect the sales of the product.
-This can be anticipated earlier.
+Other than for a team owner in NBA, lots of big business companies have NBA famous stars as there Brand Ambassador.
+A decision can be made using this model before the launch of new products if the player is good, but maybe not winning the MVP this year than launching a product after the award announcement may lead to affect the sales of the product.
+This situation can be anticipated earlier.

-A similar new MVP can be predicted and signed before the award declaration which can lead to low-cost deals and the early decision of launching products with correct players before competitors.
+A similar new MVP can be predicted and signed before the award declaration, which can lead to low-cost deals and the early decision of launching products with correct players before competitors.

 The benefit and challenge of predicting the MVP player are apparent, especially in the following aspects: